anywhichway/lazui/docs/lazui.md

 If you are a fan of `Turbo` or `htmx`, you probably want to write less JavaScript.
 Since writing HTML is easier than JavaScript, the documentation uses the `lazui` (lazy) approach and covers the use of directives and controllers before the more [JavaScript focused](#using-javascript) [html](#html) and [render](#render()) functions.

-## Documentation Conventions

-It is possible to completely modify the `lazui` namespace.
-Throughout the documentation, references to attribute directives will take the form `lz:<directive>` and sample code will use the standards compliant form `data-lz:<directive>`, but they could just as well be `data-myapp:<directive>` or even `myapp:<directive>`.

-In some cases, the documentation will use `TypeScript` notation to make APIs clear, however, `lazui` is not written in `TypeScript`.

-Most of the JSON in this document is in [JSON5](https://json5.org/) format.
-This makes JSON easier to write and less error prone.
-See [Relaxed JSON Parser](#relaxed-json-parser) for more information.
-Unless you configure your version of `lazui` to use JSON5, you will need to modify the JSON in the examples to be valid JSON.

-Any time you see a CDN URL for `lazui` you could use just `/lazui` if you are running the [basic lazui server](#basic-server).

 ## Leveraging Attribute Directives